nsaunders/demitasse/guides/webpack.md

 ```

 1. Instead of importing `cssBindings` directly from Demitasse, we import the [custom version](#custom-cssbindings) created earlier.
-2. `prefix-loader` will prepend the `moduleId` to each class name, ID, and animation name that appears within the style sheet.
+2. `component-css-loader` will prepend the `moduleId` to each class name, ID, and animation name that appears within the style sheet.
 3. `moduleId` is passed as a second `context` argument to `cssBindings`.
 Review the [custom `cssBindings` implementation](#custom-cssbindings) to see how we used `context`.
 4. Note that the namespace can be dropped from the class name and ID maps; e.g. we can just reference `classes.container` and our mapping function will provide the scoped name `app___container`.